alihashmiii/3D-Vertex-Model/README.md

 `vertex model aggregate - will contain code for modeling an agglomerate of cells`

+`sanity checks for functions - contains test modules to check whether functions are performing correctly`

 ### To-Do List:
 - cell division event to create a new polyhedron